celsiusnarhwal/alianator/README.md

 alianator.resolve(arg, mode=mode)
 ```

-The optional `mode` flag can be used to specify which permission should be resolved.
+The optional `mode` flag can be used to specify which permissions should be resolved.
 If `mode` is `True`, only granted
 permissions will be resolved; if `mode` is `False`, only denied permissions will be resolved; if `mode` is `None`, all
 permissions will be resolved.
-If `mode` is not explicitly specified, it will default to `None`.
+If `mode` is not explicitly specified, it will default to `True`.

 ```python
 import alianator